truenas/documentation/content/TruenasApps/UsingCustomApp.md

    Click again to add another option.
    See the Linux [options](https://www.man7.org/linux/man-pages/man5/resolv.conf.5.html) documentation for more information.

-6. If the application includes a GUI, use the **Portal Configuration** settings to set up a web UI portal for the application.
+6. Use the **Portal Configuration** settings to set up a web UI portal if the application includes a GUI.

    {{< trueimage src="/images/SCALE/Apps/InstallCustomAppAddPortalConfiguration.png" alt="Portal Configuration Settings" id="Portal Configuration Settings" >}}

    Click **Add** to display a block of web portal configuration settings.

    Enter a **Name** for the portal, for example *MyAppPortal*.
+   Then enter a host name or an internal IP within your local network, for example *my-app-service.local* or an internal IP address.
    Select the web **Protocol** to use for the portal from the dropdown list.
 Options are **HTTP** or **HTTPS**.

    Select **Use Node IP** to use the TrueNAS node, or host, IP address to access the portal or deselect to display the **Host** field.
-   Then enter a hostname or an internal IP within your local network, for example *my-app-service.local* or an internal IP address.
+   Then enter a host name or an internal IP within your local network, for example *my-app-service.local* or an internal IP address.

    Enter the **Port** number to use for portal access.
-   The port number the app uses should be in the documentation provided by the application provider/developer.
+   Refer to the documentation provided by the application provider/developer for the port number the app uses.
    Check the port number against the list of [Default Ports](https://www.truenas.com/docs/references/defaultports/) to make sure TrueNAS is not using it for some other purpose.
    If needed, you can map the default container port to an open host port under **Network Configuration** (see above).